Danimoz/Json-schema-builder/README.md

 }
 builder = from_object(data)
 `

-To get the JSOn Schema object, call the 'to_schema' method of the JsonSchemaBuilder' object
+To get the JSON Schema object, call the 'to_schema' method of the JsonSchemaBuilder' object

 `schema = builder.to_schema()`

+## Testing

+To run tests, run the following code:
+`python test.py`